hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 <br></br>
-![image](images/NoteSmall.jpg) ***NOTE:*** *It is advised to keep your own code as near as possible to the standard API of JCache to stay vendor independent, therefor it is recommended to configure those values using the previously explained declarative API and only use the `javax.cache.configuration.Configuration` or `javax.cache.configuration.CompleteConfiguration` interfaces in your code when passing the configuration instance around.*
+![image](images/NoteSmall.jpg) ***NOTE:*** *It is advised to keep your own code as near as possible to the standard API of JCache to stay vendor independent, therefore it is recommended to configure those values using the previously explained declarative API and only use the `javax.cache.configuration.Configuration` or `javax.cache.configuration.CompleteConfiguration` interfaces in your code when passing the configuration instance around.*
 <br></br>